-Each key process is evaluated and improved annually through the formal DINERS Improvement Process according to an established schedule.
-Employees are trained to identify problems and seek out improvements for which a DINERS Team can be initiated if outside of the annual cycle.
-The process team leader is responsible for facilitating a cross-restaurant and crossfunctional DINERS Team.
+Team.
 All employees are trained in simple quality tools, and these are used during the various DINERS Improvement Process steps.
 For example, check sheets, histograms, and Pareto charts are used to record defects, and fishbone charts are created to brainstorm potential root causes.
 Many of these quality tools are generated automatically by Foodtrak.

-During the DINERS review, process performance for the previous period and longer-term trends is analyzed.
-Updated technology, information about best practices, and organizational knowledge are brought into the process through the Define step by reviewing the Knowledge Management system.
-The DIN-ERS Team makes a presentation to the owners and managers upon completion of the DINERS Improvement Process, summarizing the key steps in the process and the resulting changes.
+During the DINERS review, process performance for the previous period and longer-term trends are analyzed.
+Updated technology, information about best practices, and organizational knowledge are brought into the process through the Define step by reviewing data in the Knowledge Management system.
+The DINERS Team makes a presentation to the owners and managers upon completion of the DINERS Improvement Process, summarizing the key steps in the process and the resulting changes.
 Improvements are shared locally and just in time during daily line-ups.
 Process changes also are shared monthly in the team leader process meeting.
 Changes must be documented by the appropriate team leader in Foodtrak and included in employee training guidelines within ten days.
 In this way, training for employees always is current with the most recent process changes.